mghazalde/zooplus_cart_test/README.md

 Browser will not be closed to allow you to check the final state after test.

 #BDD Scenarios
--BDD Scenarios can be found in cart.feature file located in src\test\resources -For BDD Scenarios with minimum order and shipping fees/free delivery condition changes regarding to the subtotal prices and shipping countries (boundary analysis should be applied for better coverage)
+- BDD Scenarios can be found in cart.feature file located in src\test\resources
+- For BDD Scenarios with minimum order and shipping fees/free delivery condition changes regarding to the subtotal prices and shipping countries (boundary analysis should be applied for better coverage)